GoogleCloudPlatform/endpoints-codelab-android/README.md

 ![image alt text](images/image_27.png)

-* First, make sure the backend is running : select the **todoTxtBackend** module in the dropdown and run the server.
+* First, make sure the backend is running: select the **todoTxtBackend** module in the dropdown and run the server.
 * Second, select the `todoTxtTouch` module and press run.
-If you don't have the emulator running, this should bring up this dialog :
+If you don't have the emulator running, this should bring up this dialog:

 ![image alt text](images/image_28.png)